vn9/Trip-Planner/team/JennieLiu/teamworkQuestionnaire.md

 1. __What are your personal goals for improving your teamwork and communication skills this semester?__
    * Learn more about the front end.
 1. __What kinds of obstacles might you encounter in trying to reach both your team and personal goals?__
    * Well I don't think I'm familar with the front end.
-I think I need many time to study.
+I think I need more time to study.
 1. __What happens if some people on the team want to get an “A” while others think a “B” will be acceptable?__
    * It's ok
 1. __Is it acceptable for some team members to do more work on the assignment in order to get an “A”?__